-Researchers at the IDMIL submitted eleven papers and two performances to the NIME 2021 conference, a record number for the lab.
+Researchers at the IDMIL submitted eleven papers, two performances and a workshop proposal to the NIME 2021 conference, a record number for the lab.
 We are very pleased to announce that 13 contributions have been accepted!
 This year, only the top 55% of completed paper submissions were accepted, making this achievement even more remarkable.

 Congratulations to all!
 We are looking forward to contributing to a great conference.